Spectral Heterogeneous Graph Convolutions via Positive Noncommutative Polynomials

+\textbf{Time comparison.} We conduct node classification on DBLP to evaluate the time cost (per epoch) and memory cost for several representative models, including GTN, MAGNN, HAN, MHGCN, EMRGNN, RGCN, HALO, SimpleHGN, SeHGNN, and PSHGCN.
+The results are shown in Appendix~\ref{app:results}.
+We found that PSHGCN is comparable to the advanced methods but significantly outperforms early methods such as HAN and RGCN.
+This is due to PSHGCN having a simple structure and no attention mechanism or other modules.
+In addition, we provide a comparison between decoupled PSHGCN and SeHGNN on ogbn-mag.
+As analyzed in Section~\ref{se:complexity}, decoupled PSHGCN is more efficient than SeHGNN.

-We investigate the impact of the order $K$ in the polynomial $g$ on the performance of PSGCN.
-Figure~\ref{fig:f1-K} displays the node classification F1 scores with respect to the order $K$ on ACM and AMiner (more results are listed in supplementary materials).
+\textbf{Sensitivity of the order $K$.} We investigate the impact of the order $K$ in the polynomial $g$ on the performance of PSGCN.
+The results are shown in Appendix~\ref{app:results}.
 We find that the performance of PSHGCN increases gradually with increasing $K$, which is consistent with the theory of polynomial approximation in graph convolution.
-Notably, using excessively $K$ may result in too many weights, which can make the learning process challenging.
+Notably, using large $K$ may result in too many weights, making the learning process challenging.

-We explore the impact of the positive semidefinite constraint on PSHGCN by removing $g(\mathbf{P}_1,\cdots,\mathbf{P}_R)^{\top}$ in Equation~\eqref{eq:pshgcn}.
-For this variant, we search the optimal order $K$ from 2 to 10 and optimize the hyperparameters following the same procedure as PSHGCN.
-Table~\ref{tb:ab_res} presents the classification results of PSHGCN and the variant.
-We observe that PSHGCN outperforms this variant, particularly with lower standard errors.
-These findings highlight the effectiveness of our proposed positive semidefinite constraint in enhancing the capability of learning the convolution weights.